Colorado Safe Routes to School Projects

 Funded Projects by School Locations.
 CDOT Regions 1-5.

-Use this link to download a statewide list of projects in MS Excel format.
-Information, including funding sources and amounts, are included.
+Download a statewide list of projects in MS Excel format.
+This information includes funding sources and amounts.

 If your school or community is seeking funding for a Safe Routes to School program, please view the application information below.